Living by the Spirit: Moving as one with God

 Be blessed to receive the Spirit of God, fully, continually, in the same way you receive breath.

-Be blessed to recognize when your “unspiritual self” is usurping the place of your spirit and trying to figure out, and act on, the truth.
+Be blessed to recognize when your “unspiritual self” is trying to do what only your spirit can.
 Cooperate with your Lord in humbling your soul, so Spirit-to-spirit communion can thrive.

 Be blessed with courage to stop, turn around and go a different way.

-Be blessed with humility and discernment to receive what he wants to impart to you through others.
+Be blessed with humility, discernment, grace, to receive what God has freely given you – including what he imparts to you through others.

 Be blessed with breath to speak what he gives to you for others – in words not taught by human wisdom but taught by the Spirit of God.